 Believed to be associated with five-needle pines.
 Five-needle pines are suffering decline from the introduced fungal pathogen White Pine Blister Rust (Cronartium ribicola), and subsequent attacks by the Mountain Pine Beetle (Dendroctonus ponderosae).

-Sierra Nevada and Cascade Range of California, with a single sites in the western Siskiyou Range in California, and the Cascade Range in southern Oregon.
+Suillus suilloides is a rare sequestrate to semi-sequestrate suilloid bolete.
+Currently known from 11 collections from 11 locations, from the Sierra Nevada, Cascade and Cascade Range of California, with a single sites in the western Siskiyou Range in California, and the Cascade Range in southern Oregon.

 Population Trend: Decreasing

-Continued work on breeding blister rust resistant pines, and control of blister rust spread.
-Protect known locations from logging and other large scale disturbance.
+Continued work on breeding blister rust resistant pines, and control of blister rust spread is needed to maintain its host tree.
+Protecting known locations from logging and other large scale disturbance is important.

 None known.